Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Summary And Conclusion

 The three conclusions above are derived from our analysis of all the clusters in NGC 628 catalogued by LEGUS.
 However, we also group clusters by galactocentric radius and search for differences in cluster demographics with radius.
-We do not find strongly convincing evidence for any radial variations, though there are suggestive hints that inner galaxy clusters are subject to more severe disruption than those further out.
-Our ability to search for radial variations is limited by the fairly small number of clusters available at larger galactocentric radii, since the great majority of the available sample comes from the LEGUS NGC 628c pointing, which targets the galactic centre.
+We find marginal evidence for radial variations, with suggestive hints that inner galaxy clusters are subject to more severe disruption than those further out, and that inner galaxy clusters have a mass function that is better described by a pure powerlaw while outer galaxy ones have a mass function that is more strongly truncated.
+However, our ability to search for radial variations is limited by the fairly small number of clusters available at larger galactocentric radii, since the great majority of the available sample comes from the LEGUS NGC~628c pointing, which targets the galactic centre.
 Given the suggestive hints in our analysis, increasing the sample of outer-galaxy clusters would be a worthwhile effort.

-Looking forward, now that we have demonstrated the performance of our pipeline on NGC 628, we are in a position to apply it to other cluster catalogues, both those originating from LEGUS and from other studies.
+Looking forward, now that we have demonstrated the performance of our pipeline on NGC 628, we will apply it to other cluster catalogues, both those originating from LEGUS and from other studies.
 Analysis of a diverse sample of galaxies will allow us to compare the demographics of cluster populations in various galactic environments.
 This in turn opens up the possibility of testing a range of theoretical models for cluster formation and disruption and their variation with the galactic environment.